akoutmos/doctor/README.md

 Doctor comes with 2 mix tasks.
 One to run the documentation coverage report, and another to generate a `.doctor.exs` config file.

-To run the doctor mix task and generate a report run: `mix doctor` To generate a `.doctor.exs` config file with defaults, run: `mix doctor.gen.config`
+To run the doctor mix task and generate a report, run: `mix doctor`.
+To generate a `.doctor.exs` config file with defaults, run: `mix doctor.gen.config`.
+The `--short` option can be used to suppress the `File`, `No Docs`, and `No Specs` columns.

 ## Sample report